AbdulrahmanAlosaimi/CPIT252-Lab10/README.md

 ## Lab 10 - Template method design pattern

-Note: This prohect was originally created for coursework, however it is currently being used to practice Jenkins.
+Note: This project was originally created for coursework, however it is currently being used to practice Jenkins.
 ---
 Github Actions service was used to implement continuous integration.